kjacks21/swe619-fall2018/hw13/src/README.txt

 For homework 13 we converted our homework 10 IntSet test cases to use theories.
 In doing so, we added an array of IntSets to be used as the DataPoints.
+See IntSetTheoryTest.java.

 To convert the testEquals method, we added an IntSet parameter and an assumption that the parameter cannot be null.
+To convert the testClone method, we added an IntSet parameter and an assumption that the parameter cannot be null.